 A woman moves into a van to be able to help pay her daughter’s college tuition.
 A man converts a convenience store to an Ethiopian-style coffee shop and community hub in Rainier Vista.
 A single mom makes a new home out of her parents’ garage.
 And a family of five finds friends and support in a subsidized First Hill apartment complex.

 Sightline Institute spearheaded Seattle Neighbors, commissioning two local, professional photojournalists to criss-cross the city capturing the images and words featured in the series.
-We worked with many partners, from affordable housing developers to community-based organizations and others, to find the subjects.
-The result is a series of short photo essays that help refocus Seattle’s housing policy conversation on its real center: people.
+We worked with many partners, from affordable housing developers to community-based organizations, to find the subjects.
+The result is a series of short photo essays that help refocus Seattle’s housing policy conversation on its real center: the people who live here.

 We invite readers to share the photos and graphics* on these pages with your friends and colleagues, especially via social media, and to encourage housing solutions in your own community.
 Please find Seattle Neighbors on Facebook, Instagram, and Twitter, and preview two of the stories below.